 Shortly after losing communications with Mission Control, the Apollo 8 retro-fired its engine for four full minutes, slowing the spacecraft's speed to a mere 3,700 miles per hour and lowering their altitude above the lunar surface.
 They were now alone, completely unable to communicate with Mission Control.
-Houston wouldn't know of their fate until the spacecraft emerged from behind the moon.
+Houston wouldn't know of their fate until the spacecraft did or did not emerge from behind the moon.